vshaxe/vshaxe/README.md

 so no `--each`/`--next`/`-cmd`/etc.
 6. Language server runs haxe completion server on port `6000`.
 If you want to debug it, you can kill haxe process while language server is running, and then run `haxe -v --wait 6000` from the console.
 Language server should connect to it.

+## Commands

+### Initialize VS Code project

+Scaffolds a very basic haxe project.
+Can also be used on an existing project to generate `.vscode` workspace folder with the build task and example vshaxe configuration.

+### Restart language server

+Restarts language server and haxe completion server.
+Use if anything goes wrong or to reload haxe-languageserver code when developing.

 ## Build task

 Example `tasks.json` file (the problem matcher is submitted to https://github.com/Microsoft/vscode/pull/5370)